caymanh/google-book-search/README.md

  ### Description

- Google Book Search is a React-based Google Books Search app that utilizes React lifecycle methods to query and display books based on user searches.
+ Google Book Search is a React-based app that utilizes React lifecycle methods to query and display books based on user searches.
 The app have two pages - Search and Save.

  On the Search page, users can search for books via the Google Books API and render them.
 They have the option to "View" a book, bringing them to the book on Google Books, or "Save" a book, saving it to the Mongo database.